Flawed People in a Corrupt World (Esther 1-2)

 There were white cotton curtains and violet hangings fastened with cords of fine linen and purple to silver rods and marble pillars, and also couches of gold and silver on a mosaic pavement of porphyry, marble, mother-of-pearl, and precious stones.
 Drinks were served in golden vessels, vessels of different kinds, and the royal wine was lavished according to the bounty of the king.
 (Esther 1:6-7)

 And the king is drunk.
-Not a little drunk, but embarrassing drunk.
+Not a little drunk, but embarrassingly drunk.
 On the final day, things get weird.
 He summons the queen to display her beauty to the crowd.
 He’s showed off his wealth; now he wants to show off his wife, but Queen Vashti won’t have any part of it.
 The queen wasn’t the king’s friend or companion.
 Xerxes wanted to show her off just like he’d showed off his property, like a sexual object.
 The queen wanted no part of this.
 She didn’t want to be leered at by a crowd of drunken men.
 And so in a world in which defying the king meant trouble, she refuses, is banished.

 Chapter 2